DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### In decentralized finance (DeFi), when users lend their assets, who maintains possession of them?

-- [ ]  Assets are controlled by Swiss bank.
+- [ ]  Assets are maintained by the founders and developers of the protocol
-- [x]  Assets are maintained by smart-contracts of the protocol.
+- [x]  Assets are maintained by smart-contracts of the protocol
-- [ ]  Assets are secured by group of Finance companies.
+- [ ]  Assets are maintained by group of Finance companies
-- [ ]  None of these
+- [ ]  Assets are maintained by an AI

 Hint: NoHint